-Read on for more proof that this is something you should try now, as well as some tips on overcoming the temptation to multitask.
+Read on for more proof that time batching is something you should try now, as well as some tips on overcoming the temptation to multitask.
 The struggle is real, y’all.

 Multitasking is a myth.

 It’s funny that I used to consider myself to be a “great multitasker;” in actuality, I think that I was simply a habitual multitasker who was actually terrible at it.
 But is anyone actually good at multitasking?
 Recent studies show that, despite the fact that many people believe that multitasking is a valuable skill, trying to do two things at once nearly always results in getting less done, poor performance, and frequent mistakes.
 Instead of doing two things simultaneously, our brains are actually switching back and forth between the two tasks and barely able to focus one either one.

 Why we should reject the idea of doing too many things in the time that we have.